 The clinical examination remains an essential initial step in the diagnosis and risk stratification of patients.

 Despite the limitations of current techniques, the availability, low risk, and the ability to perform repetitive testing ensure that clinical examination of the hemodynamically unstable patient continues to be a valuable tool for the intensivist until more useful tests are validated in this population.
 Of patients.

 Hemodynamic instability can be diagnosed by monitoring vital signs such as respiratory rate, pulse, blood pressure, urine output, organ perfusion, finger temperature gradient, and capillary fill time.

 Complications such as bleeding, thrombosis, thrombophlebitis, pulmonary embolism, and arterial spasm can sometimes occur.
 The pulse is the first sign that indicates hemodynamic instability.
 But it is neither sensitive nor specific to confirm it.

-Respiratory rate is another sign for finding hemodynamic instability.
+Respiratory rate is another sign of finding hemodynamic instability.
 The change in respiratory rate can be used to find a response to the treatments offered.

 Therefore, critically ill patients must be carefully monitored to avoid complications due to hemodynamic instability.